 When we process invoices

-On average, our First2Care Accounts Team process and pays invoices received on Monday, Tuesday or Wednesday in the same week.
-If an invoice is received on Thursday and Friday, then payments will be made early the next week.
+On average, our First2Care Accounts Team processes and pays invoices received Monday through Thursday within the same week.
+If an invoice is received on Friday then payments will likely be made on the following Monday.

 What format and how to send them

 Invoices should be attached as a PDF when being sent to our Accounts Team.
 A PDF format is preferred but other accepted formats are JPG or PNG.
-An invoice cannot be processed if it is sent as an embedded link within an email.
-And files sent as Word or Excel documents can cause processing delays.
+Invoices sent as Word or Excel documents, or as an embedded link in an email, will be slightly delayed in processing.

 If you have an invoice that needs processing, you can send it to our Accounts Team by emailing email@example.com.
 Make sure to include the invoice number and the participant’s name or NDIS Number in the email subject.

 Seven Easy Invoicing Tips to Know

 Ensure that the amount you are charging for the support or service you have provided accurately reflects the hourly rates within the current NDIS Pricing Arrangements and Price Limits.
 If the price you are charging exceeds the NDIS’ rates, it will only be partially funded.
 Keep in mind that the Pricing Arrangements are set by the NDIS, not by First2Care, and the maximum rates should only be charged if agreed with the Participant.

 Always ensure that the quantity is included on each line item and that it is correct.
 Quite often we see a quantity defaulted to “1” which can cause the invoice to be short-funded.